 Each Director has the right of access to all Company information and to Senior Executives.
-Further, each Director and the Board collectively, subject to informing the Executive Chairman, has the right to seek independent professional advice from a suitably qualified advisor, at the Company's expense, with the approval of the Executive Chairman, to assist them to carry out their responsibilities.
+Further, each Director and the Board collectively, subject to informing and with the approval of the Executive Chairman, has the right to seek independent professional advice from a suitably qualified advisor, at the Company's expense, to assist them to carry out their responsibilities.
 Where appropriate, a copy of this advice is to be made available to all other members of the Board.
-Further details about the Directors including skills, experience and term of office are set out in the Directors' Report section of the Annual Report and in the table below, which sets out the skills, attributes and experience on the Non-Executive Directors serving on the Board as at 30 June 2016.
+Further details about the Directors including skills, experience and term of office are set out on pages 80 to 83 of the 2017 Annual Report.
+In addition to the Annual Report, the table on the following page sets out the skills, attributes and experience of the Directors serving on the Board as at 30 June 2017.

-Board Experience, Skills and Attributes Matrix as at 30 June 2016
+Board Experience, Skills and Attributes Matrix as at 30 June 2017